skamalj/datagenerator/Readme.md

 Faker Namespace | Function | alias(This is the fieldname you get in JSON record) | One or more Function arguments

+First two required fields are explained in readme of Faker project (link above)

 "#" at the start will exclude the line.

 ## Execution